-These bills add provisions for removing voters from the rolls without requiring that these voters be notified and given the opportunity to dispute their removal.
-This leaves voters with no recourse to prevent their registrations from being wrongly canceled and makes it more likely that they will show up at the polls to vote without knowing that they've been removed from the rolls (which will deny them the ability to participate in the election, unless their state has same-day registration).
+These bills add provisions for removing voters from the rolls without requiring voters to be notified and given the opportunity to dispute their removal.
+This practice leaves voters with no recourse to prevent their registrations from being improperly canceled and makes it more likely that they will show up at the polls to vote without knowing that they have been removed from the rolls.
 Note that such laws are likely to violate the NVRA, as the 7th Circuit held in 2021 with regard to an Indiana law.